-If you are considering a chapter 7 or 13 bankruptcy in the Houston Division or Galveston Divisions of the Southern District of Texas, but are unsure what options are available, our Houston bankruptcy attorney and debt relief agency can help.
-Filing for bankruptcy in Texas can bring peace of mind, an end to collection calls, and help stop repossession in Texas.
-The following information explains more about the types of bankruptcy and about repossession, foreclosure and exemptions in Texas.
+If you are considering a chapter 7 or 13 bankruptcy in the Houston or Galveston Divisions of the Southern District of Texas, but are unsure what options are available, our Houston bankruptcy attorneys and debt relief agency can help.
+Filing for bankruptcy in Texas can bring peace of mind, end to collection calls, and helps to stop repossession in Texas.
+The following information explains more about different bankruptcy types and about repossession, foreclosure and exemptions in Texas.

-Chapter 7 bankruptcy is sometimes called a “straight” bankruptcy, or “liquidation” bankruptcy.
-This chapter is available to individuals, to married couples filing jointly, or to married couples filing singly.
-Corporations and business can also file a chapter 7.
+Chapter 7 bankruptcy is sometimes called as a “straight” bankruptcy, or “liquidation” bankruptcy.
+This chapter is available to individuals, married couples filing jointly, or married couples filing individually.
+Corporations and businesses can also file under chapter 7.
 Chapter 7 takes about four months from the filing date to discharge.
-The costs for a chapter 7 usually start around $1400 and can go as high as $10,000 if you are trying to close a business.
+The costs for a chapter 7 usually start around $1,400 and can go as high as $10,000 if you are trying to close a business.
 Most consumer cases are less than $2,000 at our firm.

 This law firm is a debt relief agency.
-In addition to other services we offer, our attorney help people file for bankruptcy relief under the U.S. Bankruptcy Code.
+In addition to other services we offer, our attorneys help people to file for bankruptcy relief under the U.S. Bankruptcy Code.

 Given the powerful reach of a Chapter 7, the law restricts how often you may file.
-Generally, you can only file for Chapter 7 every eight years.
+Generally, you can only get a discharge in a Chapter 7 bankruptcy every eight years.
 This prevents debtors from abusing the system by engaging in a “cycle of discharge.”
-Most of the time you can keep personal property and your homestead if you live in Texas.
+In most cases, debtors in Texas can keep personal property and homestead.
 Please see our section on exemptions for further information on Texas Exemptions.
 Non-exempt property is turned over to your trustee who will sell the property to pay your creditors.

 Under Chapter 7, when the petition is filed, a bankruptcy estate is created out of all of the debtor’s property.
 Theoretically, all of your pre-petition property is now owned by the bankruptcy court, and may be sold by the Bankruptcy Trustee, and the proceeds used to pay off the debts.
-However, this rarely happens.
-Chapter 7 Bankruptcy.
-You are required to claim property as exempt and the trustee along with the creditors have 30 after the meeting of creditors to object to claim of exemptions.
-Our attorneys will suit with you after you have provided a list of your property to determine if you should use Texas or Federal Exemptions.
+However, this rarely happens in a Chapter 7 Bankruptcy.
+You are required to claim property as exempted and the trustee along with the creditors have 30 days after the meeting of creditors to object to claim of exemptions.
+Our attorneys will sit with you after you have provided a list of your property to determine if you should use Texas or Federal Exemptions.

 Repossession in Texas